-Caiques are active little birds and are unique in the fact that they seem to prefer to walk more often than fly.
-Caiques enjoy floor time.
-You will enjoy watching them on the floor or any large flat surface because they have a unique "hop" that is charming and endearing.
+Caiques are active little birds and are unique in that they seem to prefer to walk more often than fly.
+Caiques enjoy floor time and you will enjoy watching them on the floor or any large flat surface.
+They have a unique hop that is charming and endearing.
 They appear to be a windup tin toy that hops along in a very amusing way.

 A caique should be given a minimum of 1 hour outside the cage each day to hop around and exercise its strong leg muscles and do a bit of supervised exploring in a bird-safe room.
 To safeguard the room, turn off ceiling fans, close all windows and doors, cover the fireplace, and remove all toxic plants and other pets.

 As busybodies, these birds need plenty of stimulating toys.
 It may take some time to find your bird's favorite toys.
 They can be somewhat finicky and stubborn about their things.
 Playtime also helps the bird wear down its beak, which helps keep it in good shape.
 Rotate branches and toys regularly as they become worn out.